stevene007/ccna-journey/README.md

 - Set up GitHub to work on linux
 - Slowly swtiching over
 - Continuing to learn about HTML, CSS, and CCNA
+- Continue tagging each week for progress updates